YichaoOU/HemTools/docs/content/Differential_analysis/diffpeaks.rst

 Usually people use markdup.uq bam for differential analysis.
 You can also use rmdup.uq bam.

-Please copy (or ``ln -s``) all input bam and peak files to a working directory.
+Please copy (or ``ln -s``) all input bam and .bai (index files) and peak files to a working directory.

+.. note:: DO NOT use absolute path in the input.tsv.
+Just use file name.

-**1. input.tsv **
+** 1. input.tsv **

-A tsv file containing 4 columns: bam file, peak file, sample name, group name. ``Group name should always be a substring of sample name.``
+A tsv file containing 4 columns: bam file, peak file, sample name, group name. ``Sample name should start with group name``.
+This requirement helps the program to perform sample-level and group-level comparison in case you only have one sample in a group.
+Sample name should be unique.
+Sample name can be the same as group name.

 ::